tenzir/tenzir/web/docs/develop/architecture/plugins.md

 spawns queries, or implements integrations with third-party libraries.

-There exist **dynamic plugins** that come in the form shared libraries, and **static plugins** that are compiled into libvast or Tenzir itself:
+There exist **dynamic plugins** that come in the form shared libraries, and **static plugins** that are compiled into libtenzir or Tenzir itself:

 ![Plugins](plugins.excalidraw.svg)